-1.9.6 Customized C library startup code and access to C library functions
+2.9.6 Customized C library startup code and access to C library functions running a Real-Time Operating System (RTOS) might have its execution environment configured by the RTOS startup code.

 If you build an application with customized startup code, you must either avoid functions that require initialization or provide the initialization and low-level support functions.